AVEVA/AVEVA-Samples-PI-System/docs/PI-Web-API-Docs/COMMON_ACTION_README.md

 ## Feedback

-If you have a need for a new sample; if there is a feature or capability that should be demonstrated; if there is an existing sample that should be in your favorite language; please reach out to us and give us feedback at [feedback.osisoft.com](https://feedback.osisoft.com) under the OSIsoft GitHub Channel.
-[Feedback](https://feedback.osisoft.com/forums/922279-osisoft-github).
+To request a new sample, if there is a feature or capability you would like demonstrated, or if there is an existing sample you would like in your favorite language, please give us feedback at [https://feedback.aveva.com](https://feedback.aveva.com) under the Developer Samples category.
+[Feedback](https://datahub.feedback.aveva.com/ideas/search?category=7135134109509567625&query=sample).

 ## Support